jaffadog/signalk-engine-hours/README.md

 # signalk-engine-hours

-Signal K engine hours logger keep logged data stored.
-Engines which reports revolutios to Signal K server will be logged automatically.
-User can change how often engine revolutions is monitored, current default is 60s.
-When Signal K server starts, so far logged data is read from persistent store.
-All runtime data is immediately written to persistent store.
-From WebApp, engine runtimes can be set and changed.
+Signal K engine hours logger keeps engine runtime data in persistent storage.
+Engines that report revolutions to the Signal K server are logged automatically.
+Users can change how often engine revolutions are monitored; the current default is 60s.
+When the Signal K server starts, previously logged data is read from persistent storage.
+All runtime data is written immediately.
+From the WebApp, engine runtimes can be set and changed.

 ## Versions